iMissile/Self.Writing/Notes/DataScience_notes.md

 - [Creating Dynamic Documents with RMarkdown and Knitr](http://rpubs.com/ivim/Rmd-v1)
 - COOL!
 [Demo: {crosstalk} materials for a talk at EARL London 2018](https://github.com/matt-dray/earl18-crosstalk)
 - [Crosstalk](https://rstudio.github.io/crosstalk/).
 Crosstalk is an add-on to the htmlwidgets package.
 It extends htmlwidgets with a set of classes, functions, and conventions for implementing cross-widget interactions (currently, linked brushing and filtering).
+- [crosstalk Tutorial](https://emilyriederer.github.io/demo-crosstalk/tutorial/tutorial-rmd.html).
+This tutorial will help you learn to use the crosstalk package to link different htmlwidgets.
+After completing this tutorial, you will be able to build an application like the one below, which visualizes the number of rides at a sample of Chicago train stations in 2019 versus 2020.
 - COOL!
 [How I share knowledge around R Markdown](https://themockup.blog/posts/2020-07-25-meta-rmarkdown/).
 A meta collection of some R Markdown strategies.
 - COOL!
 [How I Teach R Markdown](https://alison.rbind.io/post/2020-05-28-how-i-teach-r-markdown/) by Alison Hill
 - [Distill for R Markdown](https://rstudio.github.io/distill/).
 Scientific and technical writing, native to the web